novrion/augustana-college-sif-website/README.md

 I created this website for the Augustana College Student Investment Fund during two weeks in the spring of 2025.
 I had no web development experience prior to this project and therefore a lot of the code is conventionally inconsistent.
 There is also a good amount of code duplication.
 To whoever gets the task of maintaining this website, good luck :).

-# Migration
-As of 2025-05-11 this repository has been migrated to the Augustana College Student Investment Fund GitHub account.
-The current repository is found here: https://github.com/augie-sif/augustana-college-sif-website